 - Snacks: If you have an older child you could go this route.
 Hell, anyone could probably use some sweet potato puffs on a bad day.

-- Small toy: Handy to have if they are in the crocodile rolling stage of diaper changes.
+- Small toy: Never a bad idea if they are in the crocodile rolling stage of diaper changes.

-- T-Shirt: Chances are if I got on the baby, it also got on you.
-They are fairly compact and nice to have if you find yourself with a level 10 vomit streak across your chest.
+- T-Shirt: Chances are, if it got on the baby, it also got on you.
+T-shirts are fairly compact and nice to have if you find yourself with a level 10 vomit streak across your chest.

 - Mittens: Depending on where you live.

 - Laundry Detergent Sheets: these water-activated strips are great for a sink rinse or added to a ziploc full of dirty clothes for a pre-soak.
-Kind Laundry makes nice ones.
+Miracle Made makes nice ones.